**Updated 26 October 2020**

 Coronavirus SME Guarantee Scheme

-Under the Coronavirus SME Guarantee Scheme, the Australian Government will provide a guarantee of 50% to small and medium enterprise (SME) lenders for new unsecured loans to be used for working capital.
-This will enhance these lenders’ willingness and ability to provide credit, which will result in SMEs being able to access additional funding to help support them through the upcoming months.
+Under the Coronavirus SME Guarantee Scheme, the Australian Government will provide a guarantee of 50% to small and medium enterprise (SME) lenders for new secured or unsecured loans to be used for working capital.
+This will enhance these lenders’ willingness and ability to provide credit, which will result in SMEs being able to access additional funding to help support them.

-- The loans will be up to three years, with an initial six month repayment holiday.
+- Loans will be up to 5 years, with a a six month repayment holiday at the discretion of the lender.

 More information about the Coronavirus SME Guarantee Scheme is available here.